-The on-demand economy is growing and bringing with it a fair share of social change that is about to shape the future of work in 2017.
+The on-demand economy is growing and bringing with it a fair share of social change that is about to shape the future of work.

 Let’s be honest, the way that we look for services and other items of need is changing; from online shopping to home delivery, we have revolutionized modern commerce.

 The internet is a click away and with every app possible available on our phones we can get transport, food, cleaning services and in fact anything we want at any time of day, on-demand.